jupyter-server/jupyter-scheduler/docs/users/index.md

 ## Use

-Jupyter Scheduler can run your Jupyter notebooks in the background once or on a schedule.
+Jupyter Scheduler runs Jupyter notebooks in the background, either once or on a schedule.
 You can create *jobs* (single run of an individual notebook) and *job definitions* (scheduled recurring notebook jobs).
-When your notebook runs, we save a copy of the input file, so that even if you later change the file, we capture the state of the notebook at the time your job ran.
-We use unique names for the input and output files so that rerunning the same notebook produces new files every time.
+When the scheduler runs your notebook, it makes a copy of the input file.
+The scheduler uses unique names for the input and output files so that rerunning the same notebook produces new files every time.

 ### Creating a job or job definition